lgeurts/lgeurts.github.io/APPLICATION_FORM.md

 ![Join Us](/assets/opportunities.png)

-# Flouze is looking for new colleagues on a fully remote basis.
-Interested?
+# We are looking for new colleagues on a fully remote basis.

-Must-have requirements:
+Nice to have:

+- You speak fluently English and additionally German, French, or Dutch
+- Driving license

+Required:

 - A strong engineering or operations background, and the commitment to develop continuously in both disciplines
 - At least 3 years experience working in a related field